How To Apply

 Overseas candidates should apply direct to departments, please see the note at the bottom of this page for details.

 NERC has provided funding for 24 full studentships per year, over five years.
 With co-funding we are able to offer up to 30 fully funded places per year.
 By applying to the DTP you are automatically considered for a funded place.
 You are also automatically entered into the Clarendon scholarship competition.
 EU students are encouraged to apply.
 NERC offers fees-only scholarships to EU students and have committed to continue this support throughout the course of studentships for students starting in 2018 and before.
 In many cases we are able to secure additional funding for living costs for EU students.

-We do not recruit students direct to research projects except where those carry their own funding, for example Industrial CASE awards.
-Applications are made to join the DTP through one of our three research streams.
-Please make sure you indicate your preferred research stream in your personal statement and include the names of at least two academics who would be appropriate to review your application.
-Candidates should note that if their application is successful, the DTP will aim to match them to a preferred supervisor; however, this cannot be guaranteed.
-We recommend that applicants make contact with potential supervisors throughout the application process, in many cases these contacts may lead to a research partnership, but they do not constitute a commitment on either side, as projects are designed during the first 2 terms of the programme and successful candidates are free to alter their research interests during this time if they so wish.
+We have two routes into the DTP.
+Some students will be recruited direct to CASE or collaborative projects (please see our CASE page) others will apply more generally to research streams, for students who wish to devise their own projects.
+Please make sure you indicate your chosen project or your preferred research stream in your personal statement and include the names of at least two academics who would be appropriate to review your application.
+Stream candidates should note that if their application is successful, the DTP will aim to match them to a preferred supervisor; however, this cannot be guaranteed.
+We recommend that applicants make contact with potential supervisors throughout the application process, in many cases these contacts may lead to a research partnership, but they do not constitute a commitment on either side, as these projects are designed during the first 2 terms of the programme and successful candidates are free to alter their research interests during this time if they so wish.

 Important points to note:

-- Please use the Statement-of-Purpose-form-2018 with your application
+- Please use the Statement-of-Purpose-form-2019 with your application

 - Please indicate the Preferred Research Stream on the Embark application form where it asks for the “Proposed field and title of research project” as we do not require a research project at this stage.